-Instructions May 17 5%
+Instructions July 6 5%

-Technical Memo May 19 5%
+Technical Memo July 11 5%

-Professional Correspondence Portfolio May 26 5%
+Professional Correspondence Portfolio July 17 5%

-In-Class Midterm Exam May 31 10%
+In-Class Midterm Exam July 19 10%

-Proposal for Final Project (Team) June 7 5%
+Proposal for Final Project (Team) July 31 5%

-Final Project: Presentation (Team) June 14-16 15%
+Final Project: Presentation (Team) August 7-9 15%

-Final Project: Report (Team) June 23 25%
+Final Project: Report (Team) August 16 25%

-Take-Home Exam June 29 20%
+Take-Home Exam August 18 20%

 Attendance & Participation throughout 10%

 All written assignments will be submitted through Digital Dropbox on Blackboard.
-No assignments will be submitted in hardcopy, whether handed to the instructor, dropped at the main office, or slid under office doors.
+No assignments will be submitted by email attachment or in hardcopy, whether handed to the instructor, dropped at the main office, or slid under office doors.
 It is the student's responsibility to keep a copy of each submitted assignment, and to check email regularly for notices of missing assignments.

-Registrar-scheduled Final Examination: No.
+Registrar-scheduled Final Examination: No

-Policy for Late Assignments

-Assignments submitted after the deadline may be penalized with the loss of a grade (e.g.: A- to B+) for each day late.
+Policy for Late Assignments Assignments submitted after the deadline may be penalized with the loss of a grade (e.g.: A- to B+) for each day late.
 Requests for extensions must be made in advance of the assignment due date, and are at the instructor's discretion.